ganeshkaricharla/ganeshkaricharla/README.md

 ### Brief about me

-- 💻 I'm a Student, Tester, and Competitive Programmer.❤
+- 💻 I'm a Student, Tester, Full stack developer and Competitive Programmer.❤
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with programmers 🤖🤖
-- 🥅 2022 Goals:Grow in organisation and run a student community to uplift the student on tech domain.😎

 ---
 Note: If you need any help in quality assurance